serverless/serverless/docs/providers/tencentcloud/guide/credentials.md

 Services in Tencent Cloud, such as SCF, require that you provide credentials when you access them to ensure that you have permission to access the resources owned by that service.
 To accomplish this Tencent Cloud recommends that you use Cloud Access Management (CAM).

 You need to create credentials Serverless can use to create resources in your Project.
-1. Login to your account and go to the Identity & [Cloud Access Management (CAM) page](https://console.cloud.tencent.com/cam/capi).
+1. Login to your account and go to the [Cloud Access Management (CAM) page](https://console.cloud.tencent.com/cam/capi).
 2. Click on **Access Key** and then **Create Key**.
 3. View and copy the **APPID**, **SecretId** & **SecretKey** to a temporary place.
 (To get the SecretKey, you may need to enter a PIN using the phone keypad.)
 4. Create a file named `credentials` containing the credentials that you have collected.